Social programme

 When and where

-This year’s conference dinner will be held on Thursday 5th of March.
+This year’s conference dinner will be held on Thursday 5th of March at 6:30 pm.

 Address: